mcdragonsi/martin.vet/content/_index.md

   <img src="/img/martin-tawnyowl.jpg" alt="Martin holding a rescued tawny owl" style="width: 40%; height: auto;float: right; margin-right: 0px;">
 {{< /rawhtml >}}

-I’m **Martin McDowell DrVetMed**, an experienced small animal veterinary surgeon offering vet locum services round the UK but preferably in Herefordshire, Gloucestershire, Worcestershire, Shropshire and south-east Wales.
+I’m **Martin McDowell DrVetMed**, an experienced small animal veterinary surgeon offering vet locum services round the UK but preferably in Herefordshire, Gloucestershire, Worcestershire, Shropshire and south Wales.

 If you would require my locum services or would like more information, please get in touch with me through the contact form or directly via my email me@martin.vet.
 My CV and references are available on request.